Battery-Intelligence-Lab/dtw-cpp/joss/paper.md

 ## Dynamic time warping

 Consider a time series to be a vector of some arbitrary length.
 Consider that we have $p$ such vectors in total, each possibly differing in length.
-To find a subset of $k$ clusters within the set of $p$ vectors using MIP formulation, we must first make $\frac{1}{2} {p \choose 2}$ pairwise comparisons between all vectors within the total set and find the `similarity' between each pair.
+To find a subset of $k$ clusters within the set of $p$ vectors using integer programming formulation, we must first make $\frac{1}{2} {p \choose 2}$ pairwise comparisons between all vectors within the total set and find the `similarity' between each pair.
 In this case, the similarity is defined as the DTW distance.
 Consider two time series $x$ and $y$ of differing lengths $n$ and $m$ respectively,

 $$
 x=(x_1, x_2, ..., x_n)